What Happens If You Fail USMLE Step 1?

 What to Do If You Fail Step 1

 Failing Step 1 is a major gut punch.
 All that hard work, all those hours studying, and you failed.
-It’s a serious disappointment, but before you book another test or immediately jump into more studying, take a moment to acknowledge your emotions.
+But before you book another test or jump straight back into studying, give yourself time to feel it before you fix it.

-Your program will want to help you succeed as best they can.
-If their students fail Step exams and don’t match into residency, it looks bad on the school too, as it negatively impacts their match statistics.
-Depending on the school, they may have additional resources, like tutors, or they may be able to help you rearrange your schedule to free up study time before your next test.
+Your program wants to help you succeed.
+If their students fail Step exams and don’t match into residency, it looks bad on the school, too, as it negatively impacts their match statistics.
+Depending on the school, they may have additional resources, such as tutors, or be able to help you rearrange your schedule to free up study time before your next test.

-The NBME will let you know how far off you were from passing.
+The NBME will let you know how close you were to passing.
 If you only missed the mark by a hair, you may only need to dedicate a few more weeks to studying and retake the test after that.
 If you weren’t close to passing, you’ll need to extend your study period.
-You may need to take a leave of absence to focus on your studying or start delaying things so that you can make up clerkships post Match.
+You may need to take a leave of absence to focus exclusively on Step 1 prep or start delaying things so that you can make up clerkships after the Match.

 Do not simply hope that the next test will yield a different result.
 You can’t afford to fail the second time around, so build a concrete plan of action.
 How will you alter your study strategies?
 What time of day will you study?
 Which resources will you use?
 Do not make your plan without thoroughly reflecting on your own strengths, weaknesses, and habits.
 Your plan needs to be one you can and will stick to.

-If possible, develop your plan with a tutor to ensure it’s effectively tailored to your areas of weakness, or seek advice from a mentor who knows you well.
+If possible, develop your plan with a Step 1 tutor to ensure it’s effectively tailored to your areas of weakness, or seek advice from a mentor who knows you well.

 Once you build a solid plan, have confidence in it, and stick to it as best you can.
-Make adjustments to that plan as needed based on your progress and the strengths and weaknesses that evolve.
+Make adjustments to that plan as needed based on your progress and evolving strengths and weaknesses.

-Take what you learned from this failure and apply it to your study strategies moving forward for future Step exams.
-With Step 1 now pass/fail, coupled with failing Step 1, crushing Step 2 CK is paramount.
+Take what you learned from this failure and apply it to your study strategies moving forward.
+With Step 1 now pass/fail, crushing Step 2 CK is paramount.
+Programs use it as the primary objective metric to screen applicants, and a strong Step 2 score can go a long way toward offsetting a Step 1 failure.

 How to Avoid Failing Step 1